 photo: courtesy Two Shades of Pink

 Got high-energy tots that love to run and scream?
 Here’s an egg race spin-off game that’ll have them zonked out by the end of the day.
 Use water balloons to make less of a mess (your local park will thank you), and if you have balloons left over… have a water balloon fight!
 Get the tutorial on decorating plain wooden spoons over at Two Shades of Pink.

 For a calmer playdate picnic in the park, play a cloth game that utilizes trinkets from nature.
 Kids will love searching for flowers to use as tic-tac-toe pieces.
 For a more complicated square game that works as a brain challenge for older kids, head over to Say Yes.

 Embrace the elasticity of swimsuit fabric (nylon and lycra) and make a bouncy tunnel for kids to bop about in.
 Moms and sisters of The Mary Frances Project showed us this fantastic game for smaller kids, where parents stretch out the fabric and kids can run about, bouncing off the “walls.”
 Order a few yards of swimsuit fabric from eBay or The Fabric Fairy, and then follow the game tutorial here.

 Let your guests leave with a lasting impression.
 These party favors go beyond perishable food and small toys.

-Hand out blankets for your play date picnic and let your guests keep them afterwards.
+You can hand out blankets for your playdate picnic and let your guests keep them afterward.
 It’s a great gift that works for the entire family.
 They’ll remember your stellar party as they sit on the blanket to make new memories out in the park.
-For more sweet delights of this play date picnic, head over to We Heart Parties.

 Pack some green and pink dough and a handful of black beans in a little container so kids can bring the picnic home.
 Get the playful instructions (print them out and include them in your gift bag) from No Time for Flash Cards.
 It’s a great sensory craft for little hands.